ARM-software/psa-api/design/rfc-01-fwu-suit/rfc-01.rst

 Aborting an update
 ~~~~~~~~~~~~~~~~~~

-If the Update client chooses to abandon an update, when the envelope component is in PROCESSING or CANDIDATE state - it can use ``psa_fwu_cancel()``, as for the v1.0 API for components before ``psa_fwu_install()`` is called.
-In the case of an envelope component, this will also call any associated payloads to be discarded as well, whether the payloads are in WRITING or CANDIDATE state.
+If the Update client chooses to abandon an update, when the envelope component is in FETCHING or CANDIDATE state - it can use ``psa_fwu_cancel()``, as for the v1.0 API for components before ``psa_fwu_install()`` is called.
+In the case of an envelope component, this will also call any associated payloads to be discarded as well, whether the payloads are partially, or fully transferred to the Update service.

 *Rationale:*
    This is because the payload components do not have a top-level component identifier that is well known to the Update client, and the client is not expected to track the payload identifiers that have been requested by the ``psa_fwu_process()`` calls.

-An Update client can call ``psa_fwu_cancel()`` + ``psa_fwu_clean()`` on a payload component currently being transferred (steps 8 - 20), and restart the transfer of that component with ``psa_fwu_start()``.
+An Update client can call ``psa_fwu_cancel()`` and ``psa_fwu_clean()`` on a payload component currently being transferred (steps 8 - 19), and restart the transfer of that component with ``psa_fwu_start()``.
 This is not permitted on payloads which have been fully transferred.

 Cancelling the payload transfer isn't required to abort the entire update.

-The Update service will have to be able to discard any already, or partially, transferred payloads based on the envelope identifier.
+To abandon an update after a call to ``psa_fwu_install()``, for example, when the envelope component is in INSTALLING state, the entire update must be reverted by calling ``psa_fwu_reject()``.

 Restarting an update
 ~~~~~~~~~~~~~~~~~~~~

 Following an interruption to the standard process, for example, a system restart while processing a manifest, or fetching a payload, the processing of SUIT commands can be restarted.
-This requires that the implementation retains envelopes and payloads that have already been transferred - i.e. the staging is not volatile for components in PROCESSING or CANDIDATE state.
+This requires that the implementation retains envelopes and payloads that have already been transferred - i.e. the staging is not volatile for components in FETCHING or CANDIDATE state.

 Following a restart, the Update client should query the status of the envelope component.
-If this reports a state of ``PSA_FWU_PROCESSING``, this indicates to the Update client that it should call ``psa_fwu_process()`` to restart the SUIT manifest processing (at step 7 in the standard flow above).
+If this reports a state of ``PSA_FWU_FETCHING`` or ``PSA_FWU_INSTALLING``, this indicates to the Update client that it should call ``psa_fwu_process()`` to restart the SUIT manifest processing (at step 7 in the standard flow above).

+Similarly, if the implementation is using the API for a dedicated Installer application (see `Fetching during install (after reboot)`_ above), it is permitted for the implementation to support resumption of the installation process.

 *Note:*
    The implementation will have to re-verify the manifest, and process the command sequences from the beginning.
 The service can avoid requesting payload images which where previously transferred, and match the payload digest.